akif503/Crypto-Analysis/README.md

 python main.py --live
 ```

 This option continuously updates a graph whenever the latest price is updated in the coinbase's server and stores it on to the same database locally that is shared by the collect option.
-A speeded out version of the output is given below:
+A speeded out version of the output is given below (*it might take a while to load*):

 ![graph](./resources/live-graph.gif)